Frequently Asked Questions About Cosmetic Surgery

-Q: Does Dr. Grace charge a consultation fee?
+Q: Does Dr. Grace/Dr. Tutino charge a consultation fee?

 If you elect to have surgery after your consultation, the consultation fee ($100.00) will be applied towards your surgery.

-Q: Do I need a referral to see Dr. Grace?
+Q: Do I need a referral to see Dr. Grace or Dr. Tutino?

-Dr. Grace does not require a referral for cosmetic procedures.
-However Dr. Grace does recommend that patients talk to their family doctor about their desire for cosmetic surgery.
+Dr. Grace and Dr. Tutino do not require a referral for cosmetic procedures.
+However they do recommend that patients talk to their family doctor about their desire for cosmetic surgery.
 Patients who would like reconstructive surgery need to be referred by their family doctor.

 Q: If I decide to have surgery, how long will I have to wait?

 Depending on the procedure the waiting time can be short.
 For smaller procedures performed in Dr. Grace’s office or at an outpatient clinic, such as SmartLipo or water-assisted liposuction, the waiting time may be as short as a few weeks.
 For procedures that require an operating room, the wait time is longer.

 Q: How do I pay for my surgery?